 The ethnic and cultural diversity of Ulan Ude, the capital of the Buryat Republic, offers a unique insight into its heritage.
 As we tour the area you will notice the different faces of these welcoming Buryat people.
 During our exploration of the Old Believers’ Village we have the opportunity to learn about the culture and history of these religious people as we are treated to a concert featuring local traditions and folk singing.

-Our Trans-Mongolian adventure takes us into Mongolia and a 3 night stay in its capital, Ulaan Baatar.
+Our Trans-Mongolian adventure takes us into Mongolia and a three night stay in its capital, Ulaan Baatar.
 Mongolia, once the very centre of an enormous empire led by Genghis Khan, is a country of beautiful landscapes and nomadic people, rich in culture and history.
 Mongolia is famous for its endless green Steppes, grazing livestock and white, nomadic Gers (Yurts) dotted all across the countryside.

 We conduct a short tour of Ulaan Baatar visiting the Gandan Monastery, one of the most important Buddhist Monasteries in Mongolia housing a community of over 500 monks.
 The full name, Gandantegchinlen, translates as the great place of complete joy.
 At Chinggis Square (formerly Sukhbaatar Square) we can see the central monument to Genghis Khan; undoubtedly the most feared and revered Mongol.